JonasMiksch/Research_Project_SimCLR/README.md

 # Research_Project_SimCLR

-Make following changes in the cell beneath the imports:
+Pretraining on LME account: Use Pretraining.py
+-change working directory, csv paths and image paths accordingly -set EITHER
+      trainingSimCLR for the original method,
+      trainingArtDl for Style Transfer on artdl
+      or
+      trainingWiki for Style Transfer on wiki arts to True others to False

+- create "checkpoints" folder in your working directory -> add model.ckpt from https://drive.google.com/file/d/17h-Hd08n-f_5D8cDV08dpB_-W1cs5jbt/view to the checkpoints folder

+Finetuning on Classifier_SimCLR

 - Disable mounting of google drive account and unzipping of images

 - change working directory, csv paths and image paths accordingly -> for classifier file do the same, also change the name of the pretrained model

-- create "checkpoints" folder in your working directory -> add model.ckpt from https://drive.google.com/file/d/17h-Hd08n-f_5D8cDV08dpB_-W1cs5jbt/view to the checkpoints folder

--set trainingWiki = True and others to false if not already set

-in last cell in train_simclr change max_epochs accordingly When just loading already trained model set resume = False
+- rename model to pretraining model